official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 initial resolution leaving open the option of going back to the UN for a second resolution, if and when Saddam were in breach.

-130 Minute Manning to Prime Minister, 8 September 2002, ‘Your Visit to Camp David on 7 September:
+[^130]: Minute Manning to Prime Minister, 8 September 2002, ‘Your Visit to Camp David on 7 September:
-Conversation with President Bush’.

 163